-- 61. In order to ensure a meaningful assessment of obligor characteristics, when assigning obligors or facilities to a grade or pool institutions should follow paragraphs 66 to 68 of the EBA GL on PD and LGD.
+- 64. In order to ensure a meaningful assessment of obligor characteristics,42 when assigning obligors or facilities to a grade or pool institutions should follow paragraphs 66 to 68 of the EBA GL on PD and LGD.
 Although the time horizon used in PD estimation is one year, it is the ECB's understanding that the rating/grade/pool assignment process should also adequately anticipate and reflect risk over a longer time horizon and take into account plausible changes in economic conditions.
 In order to achieve this objective: - (a) all relevant information should be included in the rating/grade/pool assignment process, giving an appropriate balance between drivers that are predictive only over a short time horizon and drivers that are predictive over a longer time horizon; - (b) a horizon of two to three years is considered to be appropriate for most portfolios; - (c) in accounting for plausible changes in economic conditions, the institution should consider at least past observed default patterns; - (d) the model should perform under different economic conditions.

-As a consequence of the above, institutions' grade assignment dynamics should also adequately anticipate and reflect in the assignment of grades the potential realisation of the risk during the longer time horizon.
-For clarity, this does not mean that grades remain stable during the longer time horizon in the event of changes in idiosyncratic risk.
+As a consequence of the above, institutions' grade assignment dynamics should also adequately anticipate and reflect in the assignment of grades the risk over the longer time horizon.
+For clarity, this does not mean that grades remain stable over the longer time horizon in the event of changes in the risks that are specific to the obligor.